Putin orders nuclear alert as Ukraine fiercely resists Russian invasion

 The United States, the world's second largest nuclear power, slammed Putin's order as "totally unacceptable".

-Germany said Putin's nuclear order was because his offensive had "halted" and was not going to plan.
+Germany said Putin's nuclear order had been issued because his offensive had "halted" and was not going to plan.

+Ukraine has agreed to send a delegation to meet Russian representatives on the border with Belarus.
+This would be the two sides' first public contact since war erupted.

 Ahead of the planned talks with Russia and as Ukrainian forces defended key cities, Foreign Minister Dmytro Kuleba voiced defiance.